NedelescuVlad/readit/README.md

 Once ready, run the rails console with `rails c`.

-Query the database to your own liking.
+Query the database to your own liking.<br/>
 Create your own objects and save them to the database.

 #### Data Models